-Today, the college competes in ten different sports.
+Today, the college competes in ten different sports (baseball, men's and women's basketball, golf, men's and women's soccer, softball, men's and women's tennis, and volleyball).
 In recent years, RVC has invested in athletic facilities, including new fields for baseball and softball and a $13 million renovation of the Physical Education Center in 2009.

 Rock Valley College's athletic teams participate at the NJCAA (National Junior College Athletic Association) Division III level in the N4C (North Central Community College Conference).
 Members of the N4C include seven full member schools (College of DuPage, Harper College, Joliet Junior College, Madison College, Milwaukee Area Technical College, and Rock Valley College) as well as one associate member school (Wilbur Wright College).